raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 --- /hint ---
 --- /hints ---

-2) On an event, make your LED go on for 2 seconds and then off for 2 seconds
+2) On any event, make your LED go on for 2 seconds and then off for 2 seconds

 --- hints ---
 --- hint ---